vertica/ddR/README.md

   \usepackage[utf8]{inputenc}
 ---

+The 'ddR' package aims to provide an unified R interface for writing parallel and distributed applications.
+Our goal is to ensure that R programs written using the 'ddR' API work across different distributed backends, therefore, reducing the effort required by users to understand and program on different backends.
+Currently 'ddR' programs can be executed on R's default 'parallel' package as well as the open source HP Distributed R.  We plan to add support for SparkR.
+This package is an outcome of feedback and collaboration across different companies and R-core members!

-ddR is both an API and an R package that permits the declaration of 'distributed' objects (i.e., `dlist`, `dframe`, `darray`), and facilitates parallel operations on these data structures using R-style `apply` functions.
-It also allows different backends (that support ddR, and have ddR "drivers" written for them), to be dynamically activated in the R user's environment, to be selected for use with the API.
+'ddR' is an API, and includes a default execution engine, to express and execute distributed applications.
+Users can declare distributed objects (i.e., `dlist`, `dframe`, `darray`), and execute parallel operations on these data structures using R-style `apply` functions.
+It also allows different backends (that support ddR, and have ddR "drivers" written for them) to be dynamically activated in the R user's environment to execute applications.

-To learn how to use ddR, please refer to the user guide under vignettes/.
+Please refer to the user guide under vignettes/ for a detailed description on how to use the package.

 ### Some quick examples